SubAnoy/LITune_SIGMOD_24/README.md

 ## 3. Running Environment:

 Firstly, make sure you have the required C++ compile environment set up.
-It should support both ALEX and PGM use cases.
+It should support both ALEX and PGM use cases (Just apply LITune on ALEX as an example).
 Run the following commands for compilation:

 ```
 g++ ./Index/Alex/index_test.cpp -w -std=c++17 -msse4 -mpopcnt -mlzcnt -mbmi -o ./Index/Alex/exe_alex_index